NSLS-II/Docker-Builder/README.md

 # Docker-Builder

-An exploration into using docker containers to trigger builds on all OS with [installSynApps](https://github.com/epicsNSLS2-deploy/installSynApps).
+An exploration into using docker containers to trigger EPICS areaDetector builds on many supported distributions with [installSynApps](https://github.com/epicsNSLS2-deploy/installSynApps).

 ### Setup